• Culture, Norway & Scandinavia

 I’ve recently shared my top tips for Rome, and then for Verona.
 Today, I’m sharing my top tips for another one of my favorite Italian cities and the capital of Tuscany: Florence.
 I’ve often thought that Firenze, as the Italians call it, embodies the concept of la dolce vita.
 I’ve been to Florence several times, and every time I enjoyed the city a little bit more.
 I remember strolling around the beautiful city center trying to plan my meal times, so that I could dine at as many restaurants as possible, and have as much gelato as possible between or after my meals (quite a task!).
 Although it’s been a…

-Summer in Verona: top 7 tips
+Comments Off on Summer in Florence: top 7 tips